jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Today:
+    - Make custom moveTowards for selfPlayer so that it doesn't queue up a bunch of raceTimeouts since the player moves differently than all other units.
     - Low hanging fruit bugs from Pack 9
+        - Song should loop until level c
+        - if a pickup says 1 it should last one more turn, not disappear next turn
+        - Bug: No death circle for pushing units into liquid
+        - Said "out of range" for pickup but it's highlight underline was under the cursor
+            - Make their selection radius bigger! (same for units too), never disappoint the player, if the mouse reaches any part of a unit they should be selectable
+        - Got "-60" mana when it should have been 0 when cursor wasn't on a target or was off the map
+        - describe that decoy has health in card
+        - Spike highlight is not visible nges
     - More ways to "draw you into danger"
         - spell and stats pickups
     - Game should be fun sooner